OpenVPN/openvpn3-linux/docs/man/openvpn3-service-log.8.rst

                 This option is only effective together with ``--journald``.
 The default is to prefix each log line (``MESSAGE=``) with a tag value unique to the sender (see ``openvpn3-admin log-service --list-subscriptions``).
-                With jorunald logging, this log tag is already preserved as a journal meta filed (``O3_LOGTAG``).
+                With journald logging, this log tag is already preserved as a journal meta filed (``O3_LOGTAG``).
 By enabling this option, this log tag prefixing to the log message line will not happen.